nakedbot/open-to/_posts/2017-10-16-end-extreme-poverty.md

 # POSTS LIST on frontpage
 class:       "style3"                               # config bg-color to post list card (1 to 5)
 list-image:  "/assets/images/pic12.jpg"             # config image to post list card (1 to 15 are generic colors and will fit with anything used if no images can be found)
 description: The World Bank requires that research it funds be open in order to advance its mission.
+Learn how.
 # cite: table 6.

 # POST HEADER in this post